AusClimateService/ccam-evaluation/bxn599/climpact_R/README.md

 # R script to calculate Climpact/Climdex indices

-Uses R script from Climpact (https://github.com/ARCCSS-extremes/climpact/).
+Uses R script from [Climpact](https://github.com/ARCCSS-extremes/climpact/).
 Takes ~8 hours to run on CCAM 1980-2019 25km data when calculating all indices.

 Requires the following modules on Gadi:
  - module load R/4.1.0